vikranth2711/blind-assistance/README.md

 3. Make your changes and test thoroughly
 4. Submit a pull request with detailed description

-## 📄 License

-This project is open source.
-Please check the repository for license details.

 ## 🙏 Acknowledgments

 - [Ultralytics](https://ultralytics.com/) for YOLOv8